Fedalex08/Fedalex/README.md

 Nice to meet you.

+I am Fedorov in Guru.
 I am ready to do your task.

 I have prepared a document(e-Learning.pdf) with the details you requested.

-# Fedalex
+# CONTACT TO ME

 e-Mail   : zieglerher@gmail.com